In the middle of all my Memorial Day shopping and party plans, I heard something so poignant, so true and so profound…

 And I felt my heart crack in two.

-At that moment, I heard my name over the loud-speaker.
+At that moment, I heard my name over the loud speaker.
 It was the publisher’s office calling.
-“Hurry,” they said.
+“KariAnne, please report to the office,” they said.
 “You have a call from a Navy officer.”

 From an officer?